stardog-union/stardog.js/README.md

 #### <a name="convert">`db.icv.convert(conn, database, icvAxioms, options, params)`</a>

 Converts a set of integrity constraints into an equivalent SPARQL query for a given database.

+DEPRECATED: Support for storing ICV constraints in the system database is deprecated in Stardog 7.5.0 and removed in Stardog 8.0.0.

 Expects the following parameters: